 What kind of tea is good in a Zhuni Teapot?

 Yixing Teapot tea pairing is very subjective, however it is generally agreed that Zhuni is better than other other kinds of Yixing clay (known as zisha) for fragrant teas, like Taiwan high mountain oolong.
 It works well with black teas and other higher roast oolongs as well.
 Compared with other zisha, zhuni is denser, has smaller pores, and traps less air between its pores.
 As a result, it is better at conducting heat and does not absorb fragrance as much as zini or duanni.
-The result is that it acts more like porcelain, losing heat faster, so it doesn’t overcook more delicate teas, and it holds the fragrance, concentrating it, unlike zisha such as zinni and especially duanni, which are often favored to help “round out” a tea with harsher notes, like a young strong sheng puer.
+The result is that it acts more like porcelain, losing heat faster, so it doesn’t overcook more delicate teas, and it holds the fragrance, concentrating it, unlike zisha such as zini and especially duanni, which are often favoured to help “round out” a tea with harsher notes, like a young strong sheng puer.

 What is 'Old Zhuni'?
 Is Zhuni 'Extinct'?